matloff/regtools/inst/PoissonReg.md

 Key point:  *All the assumptions of this model hold if (X,Y) has a multivariate normal distribution.*

+In other words, the multivariate normal model implies the classic linear model.

 **logistic model:** For binary Y, the logistic model is

 P(Y = 1 | X) = 1 / [1 + exp{-(